API Reference

 });

 The reevaluate() method forces an immediate re-evaluation of the targeting conditions for the specified segment.
 Evaluation typically occurs at page load, resulting in statuses of true, false, or undefined.
-This method restarts the evaluation process as if the engine had just initialized.
+This method restarts the evaluation process as if the engine just initialized.

 Arguments